justgook/odin-sokol-hot-reload-template/README.md

 1. Make sure you've done the [setup](#setup).
   Pay attention to the stuff about `emcc` and `-emsdk-path`.
-2. Run `build.py -web`.
+2. Run `odin run . -- -web`.
 You may also need to add `-emsdk-path path/to/emscripten`.
 3. Web build is in `build/web`

 > [!NOTE]